-Independent directors Nana Banerjee, David Kline, Kathi Love, Brent Rosenthal, Brian Wendling and John Martin served as members of the Compensation Committee at various times during 2021.
-No person who served as a member of the Compensation Committee during 2021 was an officer or employee of our company during such year or a prior year.
-Moreover, none of our executive officers served on the board of directors or compensation committee of any entity that had one or more of its executive officers serving on our Board or Compensation Committee during 2021.
+Independent directors Nana Banerjee, David Kline, Kathi Love and Brian Wendling served as members of the Compensation Committee during 2022.
+No person who served as a member of the Compensation Committee during 2022 was an officer or employee of our company during such year or a prior year.
+Moreover, none of our executive officers served on the board of directors or compensation committee of any entity that had one or more of its executive officers serving on our Board or Compensation Committee during 2022.

 Mr. Wendling serves as an executive officer of Qurate.
-In 2021, we recognized revenue of approximately \$0.8 million from transactions with Qurate and its affiliates in the normal course of business.
+In 2022, we recognized revenue of approximately \$0.9 million from transactions with Qurate and its affiliates in the normal course of business.